 - a practical and efficient approach to work.

 You may need a higher level of numeracy if your role involves managing finances or statistical research.
-Competency in a second EU language is a significant advantage if you work in the European Parliament.
+Competency in a second language could be an advantage.

 It's essential that you have relevant work experience, such as shadowing a politician, an internship at a constituency or parliamentary office, or volunteering with a non-governmental organisation (NGO) or think tank.